shahil-sk/xlog/README.md

-# xPrint
+# xlog

 This is a Simple Logging Module For Clean Logging in Terminal.

 >[!note]
->place the xPrint.py file in Working Directory
+>place the xlog.py file in Working Directory

-`import xPrint.py`
+`import xlog.py`